-New in 2017 is a must stop for cat lovers.
+Attention cat lovers!
 The American Museum of the House Cat near Dillsboro is not to be missed for a memorable vacation stop.
-Their two rooms are packed with 10,000+ cat related curiosities, including many rare and fascinating antiques.
+Their two rooms are packed with 5,000+ cat related curiosities, including many rare and fascinating antiques.
 In fact, a bronze of the feline goddess Bastet dates back to 600 BC!
 This is a showcase of 30 years of collecting by Dr. Harold Sims - aka CatMan2.
 Proceeds fund his nearby no-kill cat shelter.
 It's open April-December.